devsu/condor-auth/README.md

 Two steps are needed for authorization to work:

-- First we need to define how to map the `authorization` metadata to the actual user roles.
+- First we need to define how to obtain the user resources and roles from the token (or from anywhere else).
-- Then we should define when to grant access to the GRPC methods.
+- Then we should define the permissions required to access each of the GRPC methods.

 ### 1. Mapping Roles